Persia White: Personal life

 White is a vegan, a human and animal rights advocate, and environmentalist.
 She was honored by PETA as a 2005 Humanitarian of the Year.

 She is a board member for the Sea Shepherd Conservation Society.

-White has a daughter, born c.
-1995.

 On February 29, 2008, White became engaged to singer Saul Williams, her boyfriend of five years, and married in 2008.
 They met in 2003 when he made a guest appearance on the TV show Girlfriends.
 On January 17, 2009, White announced via her Myspace blog that she and Williams were no longer together.

 After three years of dating, White married fellow Vampire Diaries actor Joseph Morgan in Ocho Rios, Jamaica on July 5, 2014, after which, he adopted her daughter and they had her legal name changed to Mecca Morgan White.